 “Yoga teachers often associate mechanics with joint position (e.g.” knee over ankle”) or limb position (e.g.” arms alongside the ears”) because that is what yoga teachers are typically taught.”Jules Mitchell

 But if we teach Yoga with the focus on the individual’s needs, as we do in Scaravelli inspired Yoga, what shape you make or how well you perform any asana becomes less relative.
-To fully benefit from yoga’s transformative healing power, it may be necessary not to do yoga but stop to listen to what the body/mind is telling us.
+Thus, to fully benefit from Yoga’s transformative healing power, it may be necessary not to do Yoga but stop and to listen to what the body/mind is telling us.

 Functional movements, like bending down or standing, walking, reaching up, running, are habituated through repetition.
 As we grow up from childhood to adulthood, we continuously repeat them until we can perform the task at hand.
 Later in life, if we are less active, complications can arise.

 - If we practice Yoga, intending to re-habituate these movements resembling human functions.

 - We should not experience discomfort in Yoga; if it hurts, you must ask why!

 - What we practice is not an extreme movement.